timofeysie/acknowledge/notes/javascript-study-list.md

 Used to to synchronize with external systems, often in the form of API calls.

 Overuse of this effect is a bit of a problem amongst developers.
 I wrote an article title [You don't need effects to transform data](https://timothycurchod.com/writings/you-dont-need-effects) which goes into this effect which covers when NOT to use it.
-This article also covers custom hooks which are a great pattern for
+This article also covers custom hooks which are a great pattern for refactoring code.

 The useLayoutEffect hook is not considered memoization, but worth a mention here.
 It runs *before* the browser updates the screen and avoids flashing of old data.